Is it an Omelette, Frittata or Quiche?

 Quiche

 To prepare a quiche, the pastry crust is usually pre-baked (a process known as blind baking) to ensure it stays crisp when the filling is added.
 The filling is a mixture of beaten eggs and milk or cream, which creates a custard-like consistency when baked.
-The desired ingredients, whether vegetables, meats, or cheeses, are then mixed into the custard.
+The desired ingredients, whether vegetables, meats, or cheeses, are mixed into the custard.
 Seasonings such as salt, pepper, and nutmeg are often added to enhance the flavor.

 Quiche's popularity extends beyond France; it has become a beloved dish in many parts of the world.
-Its elegant yet simple preparation makes it a staple in both home kitchens and fine dining establishments.
+Its elegant yet simple preparation makes it a staple in home kitchens and fine dining establishments.
 The endless possibilities for fillings allow for creativity and customization, catering to diverse tastes and dietary preferences.

 Peter Hertzmann